Artem Pashporin

-Artem Pashporin (born 26 January 1993, Bogorodsk, Russia – Russian professional welterweight Muay Thai fighter and kickboxer.
-World Champion W5 (2015), Two times world champion GPRO (2016,2022), intercontinental WKU Champion (2018), World Champion S-1 (2018), European WMC Champion (2018) and four-time KWU Champion (2021).
+Artem Pashporin (born 26 January 1993, Bogorodsk, Russia) is a Russian professional welterweight Muay Thai fighter and kickboxer.
+World Champion W5 (2015), Two times world champion GPRO (2016, 2022), intercontinental WKU Champion (2018), World Champion S-1 (2018), European WMC Champion (2018) and four-time KWU Champion (2021).

 Biography and career

-He was born in the city of Bogorodsk, Nizhny Novgorod region.
-Then, together with his parents, he moved to the city of Nizhny Novgorod.
-He is wanted to practice martial arts since childhood.
-He wanted to become a judoka following the example of his father, but due to the absence of coaches in the city at the age of 11, he turned to karate.
-Following the trainer, Maxim Vinogradov, who participated in Muay Thai competitions, turned to this kind of martial arts, which soon became his speciality.
+Pashporin was born in Bogorodsk near Nizhny Novgorod and soon moved with his parents to Nizhny Novgorod.
+He wanted to practice martial arts, in particular judo, since childhood to follow his father's steps, but due to absence of a judo coach in the city, he turned to karate at the age of 11.
+He was trained by Maxim Vinogradov who participated in Muay Thai competitions.